mayanxoni/shutdown-mac/README.md

 # A dead simple AppleScript to shutdown macOS

 ### Why?
-I recently changed my moved from Windows 10 to macOS Catalina, and started tinkering around its features.
+I recently moved from Windows 10 to macOS Catalina, and started tinkering around its features.
 One fine day I thought that spending *3 seconds* to shut down using this lame process 😑:
 <br />

 	 → Shut Down... → Shut Down